damian-nowak/subscription_api/readme.md

 ## Project information

-I decided to use Laravel as the basis for the API, as it is the framework I am most familiar with at the moment and I did not want to be too time constrained due to too many new things.
+I decided to use Laravel as the basis for the API, as it is the framework I am most familiar with at the moment and I did not want to be too time constrained due to too many new things - so far I have only read few articles about DDD.
 Modifying it to be more DDD like was probably the greatest challenge in this task - due to little practical knowledge of it.
 As I have found, there is no perfect way of combining Laravel with DDD, albeit even taking it into consideration, allows to make more conscious choices while constructing your application - and that is for me the immediate benefit of this task.

+While working on the API I tried to use "KISS" and "YAGNI" as much as possible - as a result my controllers are not very SOLID ;) - I decided that with such a simple (from a business point of view) tasks using services or repositories would be an overkill.
+On the other hand if I were to continue working on this application - I would definitely move responsibilites connected with business logic to separate class.

 ## Docker installation